davidgasquez/handbook/Large Language Models.md

 # Large Language Models

 - LLM can build internal [[Knowledge Graph]]s in their the network layers.
-- Anytime you have an ML system where humans are designing how the information is organized (feature engineering, linking, graph building), it will scale poorly ([the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)).
+- ML system where humans are designing how the information is organized (feature engineering, linking, graph building) will scale poorly ([the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)).

 ## Tools